Parasports January 29, 2018

-Scuba diving for disabled at Puducherry was truly a Dive for Joy
+Scuba diving for disabled people at Puducherry was truly a Dive for Joy

-It was a first-of-its-kind event anywhere in India and there was plenty of excitement and adventurous spirits evident at the Open Water Scuba Diving Event for Persons with Disability held at Puducherry from 22 to 24 January.
+It was a first-of-its-kind event anywhere in India and there was plenty of excitement and adventurous spirits evident at the Open Water Scuba Diving Event for disabled people in Puducherry .

 Called Dive For Joy, the event was organised by Adventures Beyond Barriers Foundation, which is a Pune-based NGO, in partnership with Chandigarh Spinal Rehab.